DibranMulder/dibranmulder-blog/source/_posts/Building-Serverless-APIs-in-Azure.md

 ---
 title: 'Building Serverless API''s in Azure'
-tags: 'Azure, API management, Functions, API Gateway.'
+tags:
+- Azure
+- API management
+- Functions
+- API Gateway
 date: 2018-10-19 15:44:40
 ---
 Serverless is a hot topic in Cloud Development.
 Serverless cloud computing is all about scalability, performance, minimizing cost and maximizing business value by eliminating complexity.
 Its a true game changer but is it always the best approach for your software?
 In this blogpost I'll address the pros and cons regarding Serverless API's.